ABI-Tutorials/DTP-CompPhys/source/modellingbestpractices.rst

 A new field of research that has emerged recently is the application of bond graph theory to the field of systems biology and physiology.
 This is providing the theoretical framework to guide the development of core modules that can be arbitrarily combined to capture a wide range of physiological phenomena.
 Combining this framework with CellML has started to provide an extremely powerful technology for both defining core modules spanning the required physics and the methods for integrating these modules into models of physiological systems.

 As this is a new and rapidly evolving field of research, the documentation is still being developed.
-This section of the DTP Computational Physiology module will be largely be taught using powerpoint slides that will be made available on the day.
+This section of the DTP Computational Physiology module will be largely be taught using powerpoint slides that are available :download:`here <_static/BG Composite 2017-07-17.pdf>`.

 Some references that are relevant to this work are given here for convenience.